List of esports games: rFactor 2

-Card games
+Deck-building card games

 Hearthstone

 Hearthstone is a digital collectible card game from Blizzard Entertainment.
 It has gained popularity as an esport with MLG and BlizzCon hosting tournaments.

 Shadowverse

 Shadowverse is a digital collectible card game by Cygames released in 2016.
 Cygame along with Avex Inc. hosts seasonal esport tournaments for the game, including annual World Grand Prix.
 The game also has its own pro league.

 Magic: The Gathering Arena

 Magic: The Gathering Arena is a digital adaptation of Magic: The Gathering card game, published by Wizards of the Coast.
 Tabletop Magic has developed competitive scheme and scene of its own, such as Pro Tour and World Championship since 1994.
 In December 2018 Wizards of the Coast announced that an esports pool would be created for the game for 2019.
 The $10 million prize pool will be equally divided between the traditional tabletop game and the new digital version Arena.
 In 2019, Wizards of the Coast unveiled a new esports program which started with a special Mythic Invitational event and a $1 million prize pool.

 In 2021, discontinuation of professional Magic league was announced.